svmiller/svmiller.github.io/_posts/2025-08-11-simple-tests-for-arms-races-war.md

 #> [1] 0.0003169742
 ```

 Or, better yet, just do all this in R with the `chisq.test()` function.
-The only real headache with this is you'll have to teach yourself how to deal with matrices in R since that's what the `chisq.test()` function generally wants.
-Here's how you do it without Yates' continuity correction (`correct = FALSE`), which is what these analyses were doing.[^yates]
+The only real headache with this is you'll have to teach yourself how to deal with matrices in R since that's what the `chisq.test()` function generally wants.[^onmatrices] Here's how you do it without Yates' continuity correction (`correct = FALSE`), which is what these analyses were doing.[^yates]

+[^onmatrices]: The operative arguments you'll want to learn are `nrow`, `ncol`, and `byrow`.
+Observe, for example, the difference between `matrix(c(1:4), nrow = 2)` and `matrix(c(1:4), nrow = 2, byrow=TRUE)` for a simple 2x2 matrix.
+Be mindful that the chi-squared test is agnostic about what are rows and what are columns because it largely hinges on the multiplication of row totals and column totals.
+Transposing a matrix would result in equal chi-squared statistics (e.g. `chisq.test(t(matrix(c(1:6), ncol = 2)))` and `chisq.test(matrix(c(1:6), ncol = 2))`).
+I work on the convention from [Pollock III (2016)](https://edge.sagepub.com/pollock/student-resources/essentials) that things informally understood as "causes" should be columns and things informally understood as "outcomes" should be rows in creating a cross-tabulation like this.
+In our case, war is understood as an outcome of arms races.
+However, the particular method here has the same limitations as Pearson's *r*.
+Use it with that in mind.

 [^yates]: R's default behavior sets Yates' default continuity correction to TRUE.
 This is the more conservative approach to a chi-squared test statistic because it will generally push down the test statistic for smaller samples to avoid Type I errors.